6 Helpful / 1 Not

 Some shots do become repetitive as they cross the same valley multiple times.
 Don't get me wrong, they are still fun shots, but holes 10 and 14 feel like filler holes, just to get you to 11 and 15.

 There isn't any water in play.
 This is a major drawback to a course of this caliber.
-If the threat of a water hazard existed, this course could easily be a 4.5.

 The tee pads, although well constructed and large, are made of turf.
 While great when dry, they will be extremely slick when wet.
 Play with care after/during a storm.